fullStackOasis/advent-of-code-2024/day-15/README.md

 To run the part 1 code, `node index.js example.txt 1`

+First part is solved for 1 gold star.

 To run the part 2 code, `node index.js example.txt 2`